uintdev/qrserv/README.md

 ## About

-QRServ is a file sharing application that utilises its own HTTP server to serve files while having a clean & functional user interface.
+QRServ is a file sharing application that utilizes its own HTTP server to serve files while having a clean & functional user interface.

+The app is a native Android app written in Kotlin with Jetpack Compose.
+Prior to v4.0.0, it was built with Flutter/Dart.

 ## Features

 - QR Code
-    - Tap the QR code to show the URL in a tooltip
+  - Tap to show the URL in a tooltip
-    - Press and hold the QR code to copy URL to clipboard
+  - Press and hold to copy the URL to the clipboard
-- Share option
+- Share the download URL via the system share sheet
+- Import files via the system share sheet from other apps
+- Shows import progress, whether for a single file or while building a ZIP archive
-- Multi-file selection support
+- Multi-file selection
-    - Multi-file selection would result in a ZIP archive
+  - Bundled into a ZIP archive
-        - Tooltip when press and holding on the resulting archive file name will reveal the originally selected files
+  - Press and hold the archive's filename to see the originally selected files in a tooltip
-- Direct Access Mode
+- Direct Access Mode -- serves the file directly from storage instead of copying it into app cache first, ideal for large files
+  - Single file selection only
-    - Available only on Android 10 or earlier on the Play Store version
+  - Always available on the GitHub release; Play Store builds only support it on Android 10 or earlier (see [Play Store and GitHub version differences](#play-store-and-github-version-differences))
-    - To use this feature on Android 11 or later, use the GitHub version (link is in-app under the 'about' dialog) -- please note that the Play Store version must be uninstalled first as it is signed using a different certificate
-    - Large files?
-Use direct access mode to use direct access to internal storage as to avoid attempting to copy the selection into app cache
-    - The file manager for this mode supports only single file selection
-    - The mode can be toggled via settings
+  - Toggleable in settings
-- File selection removal and modification detection (latter only available with DAM)
-- Import via sharesheet
+- Detects if the selected file is removed while being served, or modified (Direct Access Mode only)
-- Show or hide filename in download URL
+- Show or hide the filename in the download URL
-- Notify when a client requested the hosted file and when that download finishes (includes requestor's IP address)
+- Notifies when a client requests or finishes downloading the file, including their IP address
-- Various IP addresses from different network interfaces can be chosen
+- Choose which network interface's IP address to serve from
-- HTTP server uses an unused random or user configurable port
+- HTTP server binds to a random free port by default, or a user-configured one
+- In-app theme selection
 - Supports various languages:
   - English
   - French (Français)
   - German (Deutsch)
   - Hungarian (Magyar)
   - Italian (Italiano)
   - Polish (Polski)
   - Portuguese (Português)
   - Spanish (Español)
   - Russian (Русский)
   - Turkish (Türkçe)
   - Persian (فارسی)
   - Hebrew (עברית)

 ## System Requirements

 - **System:** Android
 - **Minimum version:** 7.0
-- **Architecture:** ARM64

 ## Releases

-Android builds can be found in the [releases](../../releases) section of this repository.
+Releases can be found in the [releases](../../releases) section of this repository.

-**From version 3.0.0:**

-- Builds are ARM64-only
-- APK file sizes are much larger
-    - This is because native libraries are no longer compressed
-    - When installed, the app size will be only a little larger than the APK file itself
-    - When using compressed native libraries (as was default in older builds), although the APK file is smaller, the installed size ends up far larger than if it were not compressed

 Note: Android builds on GitHub will have a different certificate than builds on the Play Store.
 In other words, you cannot upgrade a build from installation source A via source B, and vice versa.